GermanJack/react-svg-clock-face/README.md

 usage:
 import { Clock, Analogclock } from [package];

-add <Analogclock /> will bring a clock face with default parameter
+add \<AnalogClock /> will bring a clock face with default parameter

-define an object of type Clock and add <Analogcloc [your object]/>
+define an object of type Clock and add \<AnalogClock [your object]/>

 the clock face is painted on a canvas with size 600x600 px. parameter of type Clock: